-- Copying or attempting to copy from others during an exam or on an assignment. - Communicating answers with another person during an exam. - Pre-programming a calculator to contain answers or other unauthorized information for exams. - Possession of unauthorized materials, devices, prepared answers, written notes, or concealed information while in the exam room. - Use of unauthorized materials, devices (such as a mobile phone), prepared answers, written notes, or concealed information during an exam. - Allowing others to do an assignment or portion of an assignment for you, including the use of a commercial term-paper service. - Submission of the same assignment for more than one course without prior approval of all the instructors' involved.
+- Copying or attempting to copy from others during an exam or on an assignment. - Communicating answers with another person during an exam. - Pre-programming a calculator to contain answers or other unauthorized information for exams. - Possession of unauthorized materials, devices, prepared answers, written notes, or concealed information while in the exam room. - Use of unauthorized materials, devices (such as a mobile phone), prepared answers, written notes, or concealed information during an exam. - Allowing others to do an assignment or portion of an assignment for you, including the use of a commercial term-paper service and the deliberate use of Artificial Intelligence (AI) software - Submission of the same assignment for more than one course without prior approval of all the instructors' involved.
 Collaborating on an exam or assignment with any other person without prior approval from the instructor. - Taking an exam for another person or having someone take an exam for you.